kwonsungja/Myproject/README.md

 - review incorrect answers
 - revisit vocabulary repeatedly
 - interact with reading-related language chunks
+- listen to TTS-supported reading passages
+- complete reading reflection activities

 ---

-# 5. Classroom Use
+# 5. 🏫 Classroom Use

-## 🏫 How Is the App Used in the Lesson?
+## 📚 How Is the App Used in the Lesson?
 The app is used during:
 - vocabulary introduction
 - guided practice
 - reading activities
+- listening activities
 - quiz review
 - self-study and repeated practice